MIC-DKFZ/semantic_segmentation/config/Readme.md

 <p>

 This is only a short introduction to YAML and only shows its basic syntax.
 This should be enough for defining you own yaml files but if you need more information they can be found [here](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) for example.
+The following examples are for Yaml in combination with OmegaConf and may not work for yaml alone.

 Some  **Basic Assignments** are shown here:
 ````yaml